AsherSheikh/AsherSheikh/README.md

 # Hi there!
-I'm Asher Sheikh 👋
+I'm Muhammad Asher Sheikh 👋

 ## About Me
 Skilled React Native Developer with a strong passion for building high-quality, cross-platform mobile applications that provide seamless user experiences.
 Proficient in leveraging modern technologies, including React Native, JavaScript/TypeScript, and native integrations, to design, develop, and deploy scalable and maintainable mobile solutions.